-- are of Asian ancestry (such as Chinese, Japanese, Taiwanese, or Korean).
+- are of Asian ancestry (such as Chinese, Japanese, Taiwanese, Korean, or Thai).
 You may need a lower dose of PROMACTA

 - are pregnant or plan to become pregnant.
 It is not known if PROMACTA will harm an unborn baby.
 Tell your health care provider if you become pregnant or think you may be pregnant during treatment with PROMACTA